espocrm/documentation/docs/development/dynamic-handler.md

 Clear cache after all.

-Important.
+!!! note

     If you set model attributes from a model-change listener callback, you might need to use *setTimeout* with a zero or a small interval value.
 It will prevent some side effects.

 ## Multiple dynamic handlers